Skip to content

 },

-If a known discrepancy exists (for example, the cascade causes a mismatch for an unset upgrade), add a skip with an explanatory comment as done for Regolith:
+If there is a known discrepancy (say, the cascade produces a mismatch for an unset upgrade), insert a skip with an explanatory comment, following the Regolith precedent:

 if *fork == BaseUpgrade::Azul {